A limited collection of 15 riverside homes, shaped by the restored mill and its surrounding grounds.

 - 1 mile · 5 mins by car

 By bus.
-D1 from the River Bridge stop at the entrance, approximately one minute on foot.
+D1 from the River Bridge stop at the entrance, a minute on foot.

 Distances and times are approximate.